 Most of us save downloaded files in the default Downloads folder, and many of us have tens of folders and files on the desktop.
-Since most users have GBs of data in both Downloads and Desktop (all items on the desktop are saved in Desktop folder) folder, it’s a good idea to move these folders to another drive if your Windows or system drive is running out of disk space.
+Since most users have GBs of data in both Downloads and Desktop (all items on the desktop are saved in the Desktop folder) folder, it’s a good idea to move these folders to another drive if your Windows or system drive is running out of disk space.

-There are many users who want to move the user profile folder to another drive to free up disk space on the system partition, but since moving Users or profile folder to another drive is not supported by Windows out of the box, there will be issues while upgrading your Windows 10 to a new build.
+Many users want to move the user profile folder to another drive to free up disk space on the system partition, but since moving Users or profile folder to another drive is not supported by Windows out of the box, there will be issues while upgrading your Windows 10 to a new build.
 So this method of moving desktop, documents, downloads, music and pictures folders to another drive (over moving user profile folder) where you have plenty of free space makes sense.

 Move downloads, desktop, and documents to another drive

-Here is how to move desktop, downloads, picture and music folders to another drive on Windows 10.
+Here is how to move desktop, downloads, picture, and music folders to another drive on Windows 10.
 Note that you can move folders that you want to move, and no need to move all of them.

-Step 2: In the left navigation pane of File Explorer, you can see Desktop, Downloads, Picture and other folders under Quick Access.
+Step 2: In the left navigation pane of File Explorer, you can see Desktop, Downloads, Picture, and other folders under Quick Access.
 Right-click on the folder that you want to move to another drive and then click Properties.

 For instance, if you want to move the Desktop folder, right-click on it and then click Properties to open Desktop Properties.
 Please note that it’s not possible to move multiple folders at once.

-Step 3: Switch to the Location tab, click Move button, and then select a location on any drive (other than an external drive) and finally, click Select Folder, and then click Apply button to move the selected folder to the new drive.
+Step 3: Switch to the Location tab, click the Move button, and then select a location on any drive (other than an external drive) and finally, click Select Folder, and then click Apply button to move the selected folder to the new drive.

 And if you see the following confirmation dialog asking “Do you want to move all of the files from the old location to the new location?”, click Yes button to move all files to the new location.